jazzlife/jump/readme.md

 - [Laravel Mail Docs](https://laravel.com/docs/5.3/mail)

+> In Jump, default mail driver is set to *mailgun*

 <br>

 #### RequestToken Manager

 In Jump, every AJAX request must be signed with a Token.

-RequestToken Managed is already integrated and configured in Jump and every request made with *Axios* is signed with the right Token.
+RequestToken Manager is already integrated and configured in Jump and every request made with *Axios* is signed with the right Token.

 ###### API: